-This Code of Conduct was revised by the Board of Education July 14, 2017.
+This Code of Conduct was revised by the Board of Education on August 13, 2019.
 Please use the links below to access a particular area of the Code of Conduct.

 - Student Rights and Responsibilities

 - The Dignity for All Students Act (DASA)

 - Prevention of Violence, Discrimination, Bullying, Harassment & Retaliation

 - Student Safety: Reporting Violence, Harassment, Bullying & Cyberbullying

 - Student Conduct and Discipline